 COLLECTORS – Collectors enter into a business relationship with processors to pick up scrap tires from retailers and scrap tire generators for delivery to processors.

 TSM MANAGEMENT & ADMINISTRATION – Management and administration carry out the registration of retailers, scrap tire generators and processors as eligible participants in the program.
-They also collect eco-fees from retailers to pay financial incentives to processors for the transportation and processing of scrap tires.
+They also collect steward-fees from retailers to pay financial incentives to processors for the transportation and processing of scrap tires.
 Management and Administration also oversee all other aspects of program delivery and report on performance.

 PROCESSORS – Manitoba companies process scrap tires for use in tire-derived products or fuel supplements.
 They also sell tire-derived products to markets in Canada and internationally.
 They submit claims to TSM for transportation and processing incentives.
 In 2009 there were two processors: Reliable Tire Recycling and OTR Recycling.
 Winkler Rubber Products Corporation remains as a manufacturer of products.